Bayt Nuba: 1967, and aftermath

 Part of the farmlands of Bayt Nuba lay outside the closed military zone and some refugees from the village rented homes in a nearby village with a population of around 7,000 (called "Bayt Hajjar" by the author) to continue farming those lands.
 The settlement of Mevo Horon was built on the lands of Bayt Nuba in 1970.

+Where did they come from

+Some of Bayt Nuba's residents were Kurds who settled in Palestine during the Crusader era, while others came from Transjordan.